Jaguar (band): Current activities

 Jaguar released their latest album, Metal X, in 2014.
 It was their first new material since 2003's Run Ragged.
 Jaguar did their Swedish debut at the Sweden Rock Festival in the summer of 2014.
 In September 2014, Jaguar parted company with their previous vocalist Jamie Manton.
 In November the same year, the band released Metal X on GoldenCore Records/ZYX Music, mixed by Mike Exeter.

 In August 2015, the band found L-G Persson, from the Swedish heavy metal/power metal band The Storyteller and ex Steel Attack from Gävle, Sweden, to replace Manton.
 Persson had left the band by November the same year.

 Jeff Cox has recently formed a new progressive metal band called This Raging Silence, which released Isotopes and Endoscopes in 2015.

-Music style
+Musical style and legacy

 Jaguar played faster and more aggressively than any other band during the early days of the NWOBHM movement and, according to the band's history, they are considered among the inventors of the speed metal and thrash metal subgenres.
 They were influential for many other bands in later years, including US bands such as Metallica.
+Eduardo Rivadavia of AllMusic wrote: "Like many of their New Wave of British Heavy Metal peers, Jaguar flourished during the early stages of the movement thanks to their gritty, do-it-yourself philosophy.
+But when the style's initial momentum began to dwindle, leaving only a few enduring acts like Iron Maiden and Def Leppard still standing, Jaguar quickly faded into obscurity."

 In an interview Garry Pepperd talked about Jaguar and their music style:

 I suppose you could say we were thrash metal and speed metal before there was such a thing, (...) we were part of the second generation of the New Wave of British Heavy Metal I suppose, ourselves and Raven were playing music a bit faster than bands like Saxon and Tygers of Pan Tang.
 We were really playing something that is gonna be influential, although we never knew it at that time.